a

 Partitioning requirements

-Efficient queries in Athena require data partitioning, as well as managing the partitions to meet performance requirements.
+Efficient queries in Athena require data partitioning and managing the partitions to meet performance requirements.
 For example, scanning every 500 partitions will increase querying time by a second.

 Limited support for additional features